adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 * Settings can be added to a Maven POM for the Dispatcher configuration.
 This will trigger the DOT to execute within the 'analyze' livecycle during development, giving the developer immediate feedback on the perceived accuracy of the Dispatcher configuration.
-* The DOT is used in Adobe's AEM Cloud Service Pipeline, where it is run automatically to analyze the contained configuration.
+* Coming soon, the DOT will be included as a step in the Cloud Manager code quality pipeline, where it will be run automatically to analyze the provided configuration.
 * A developer can use the open-source DOT Core library to create a new application, perhaps for the command line.